-Because of that volume, it takes a lot more for any single message to get through.
-The old marketer’s rule of thumb was that a message had to be heard between five and seven times in order for it to be remembered.
-Now, most marketers feel we need somewhere between eleven and thirteen touches before a message “breaks through.”
-In some cases, particularly in complex B2B sectors, the number is even higher.
+Every B2B buyer now deals with information overload.
+The average person in North America is exposed to 5,000 - 30,000 brand messages a day.
+Because of that, it takes a lot for a message to get through - which means that it takes a lot of touch points for B2B companies to make a sale.
+The old rule was that a message had to be heard between five and seven times in order for it to be remembered.
+Now, most marketers believe it's between eleven and thirteen touches before a message “breaks through.”
+In some cases, particularly in complex B2B sales, the number is even higher.

 Every company has a different number of appropriate touches based on its industry and target market.
 And every company has lucky situations where a customer is in the right place and time, and a deal can be done with just a few touches.
 But in general, it now takes more than half a dozen touches, coming across multiple channels, for prospects to even know of a particular company – let alone do business with it.